lbod/delitetutorial/tutorials/beginner.md

 The most basic requirement for the tag name is it **MUST** contain a dash **(-)**.

 ###Declarative creation of custom elements
-If we view `./samples/CustomElement.html`, we see the following code:
+If we view the generated sample HTML `./samples/CustomElement.html`, we see the following code:

 ```js
 require(["delite/register", "custom/CustomElement"], function (register) {